 To protect Ohio’s older adults, the Ohio Attorney General’s Office works with local authorities in the investigation and prosecution of elder abuse cases and investigates patient abuse and neglect in long-term care settings.
 Through the Ohio Attorney General’s Elder Justice Initiative, which Attorney General DeWine launched in 2014, the office also provides support, education, and outreach services to combat elder financial exploitation and abuse.

 The Ohio Attorney General’s Elder Abuse Commission, which includes members representing dozens of agencies and associations, also provides a forum for improving elder justice throughout the state.
+For those in New Mexico looking to pursue legal action for a nursing home abuse case, there are Nursing Home Abuse Lawyers In New Mexico who may be able to help, like Parnall Law Firm.

 A recent survey conducted by the commission identified prevention as a top priority area for research on elder abuse.
 The survey, which received responses from about 450 people across the state, asked respondents how they would allocate resources among several research questions.
 The top question was “What programs and policies can best prevent elder abuse before it happens?” followed by “What programs and policies can best serve victims after elder abuse has begun?”
 The survey results were consistent among respondents from urban and rural regions and among different types of professionals, such as advocates and researchers.